What are we looking for?

 PL-1 Applications – Three Year Pediatric Residency Positions

-We accept up to 35 PL-1 residents in the Categorical Track and up to 11 residents in the Urban Health and Advocacy Track.
+We accept up to 36 PL-1 residents in the Categorical Track, including the various combined program describedbelow,and up to 11 residents in the Urban Health and Advocacy Track.
 For PL-1 positions, the Boston Combined Residency Program in Pediatrics (BCRP) participates in the National Resident Matching Program (NRMP) through the Electronic Residency Application Service (ERAS).
 Applications will only be accepted through ERAS.

 Candidates may apply to either one or both tracks.
 We recommend applying to both.
 Each track has its own NRMP match number.
 The tracks are listed in the NRMP Directory as follows: